 If you are not the “team maintainer” you cannot add someone to a team.
 You will need to add them as an external collaborator, or create a new team yourself (which will automatically make you team maintainer).
 As team maintainer, if the user is already part of the Princeton University Organization you can simply add them to the team.
 If the user is not already part of the Organization, you will need to request an invitation using the GitHub Service Request form.
 Once the user accepts the invitation he/she can be added to the team.

 Members of the Princeton University Organization can now create teams themselves.
 If you are not a member of the Organization you must first request an invitation here and simply list any invitees Github usernames in the appropriate box.
 From https://github.com/orgs/PrincetonUniversity/teams click on the +NewTeam button.
 You can then choose whether to make the team visible to all other members of the Organization.

-First, you will need to request the creation of a new blank repository using the GitHub Service Request form.
+To transfer a repository hosted outside of the PrincetonUniversity organization to the organization, you will first need to request the creation of a new blank repository using the GitHub Service Request form.
 You will be made an administrator of the new empty repository.
 You are then free to import any repository.

 If the existing repository is already on GitHub or publicly available on the web, browse to the blank repository, https://github.com/PrincetonUniversity/<new_repo_name>, and click on the "Import Code" button at the bottom in the "...or import code from another repository section."
 Follow the steps to create a copy of the existing repository into the new repository.
 Please note that this tool can also be used to import code from other version control systems such as Subversion or Mecurial.